 Did you know Brandon Hill was opened by Sir David Attenborough back in 1980?
 It was a pioneering example of urban conservation back then and remains a haven for wildlife – particularly squirrels, which are very tame here!

-It’s not a long walk by any stretch of the imagination (unless you combine it with a nearby stroll along Park Street too, say), but the autumnal views from Brandon Hill are pretty epic.
+If you’re on the hunt for autumn walks for kids in Bristol, this is a great option as it’s not a long or difficult by any stretch of the imagination, and the views from Brandon Hill are pretty epic.
 From here, you can see how the season is splattering itself across the city all the way out to the Mendip hills.
-There is also a childrens’ playground at the bottom of the hill for an extra blast of kiddo fun.
+There is also playground at the bottom of the hill for an extra blast of kiddo fun.

 Backwell Hill